Players

 Daniel Negreanu poker future

-Despite all the years he spent grinding and all the challenges he had to overcome along the way, it seems the Canadian had never lost his passion for the game.
-If anything, it seems to be stronger than ever before, and he appears ready for whatever next poker gods throw his way.
+There’s been a trend as of late with some high-profile players announcing “retirements” or taking a step away from the grind.
+Negreanu seems to be on the opposite side of the spectrum.
+Despite all the years he spent grinding and all the challenges he had to overcome along the way, it seems the Canadian has never lost his passion for the game.
+If anything, it seems to be stronger than ever before.
+He is constantly studying modern GTO strategies and updating his playstyle to crush today's fields.
+We fully expect many more great results and entertaining moments from “Kid Poker” in the years to come!

 Disclaimer: content on mypokercoaching.com may contain affiliate links to online gambling operators and other sites.
 When you use our affiliate links, we may earn a commission based on our terms of service, but that does not influence the content on the site since we strictly follow our editorial guidelines.
 Learn more about how we make money and why we always stick to unbiased content.
 All content on this site is intended for those 21 or older or of legal gambling age in their jurisdiction.